MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

     - `String id`: the id of the session to disconnect
     - `String conversationId`: the conversationId of the session to disconnect

-`sdk.disconnect() : void` - Tear down the WebSocket connection to PureCloud.
+`sdk.disconnect() : void` - Tear down the WebSocket connection to GenesysCloud.
 This does not hangup or disconnect active WebRTC Session calls.

-`sdk.reconnect() : void` - Tear down the WebSocket connection to PureCloud (if active) and reconnect it.
+`sdk.reconnect() : void` - Tear down the WebSocket connection to GenesysCloud (if active) and reconnect it.
 This does not hangup or disconnect active WebRTC Session calls.

 > \*_See [Device ID Support] for device lookup behavior_